ehp246/auf-rest/README.md

 * Spring: beans, context and web

 It does not require Spring Boot.
 It should work on Spring 4 but it's not been tested.

-##JSON Provider
-While it's designed to support multiple JSON providers, as of now Jackson is the one used during development and testing.
-Jackson's core and databind modules are required at the runtime.

-During boot-up the framework looks for an optional ObjectMapper-typed bean in Spring bean factory.
-If one is found, the framework uses the found as the provider.
-If there is no such a bean, the framework will configure a private ObjectMapper for its use.
-For this private instance, the framework tries to include [jsr310](https://github.com/FasterXML/jackson-modules-java8) and [mrbean](https://github.com/FasterXML/jackson-modules-base/tree/master/mrbean) modules if they are present on the class-path.
-But the two modules are not required.

-If you would like to see additional providers supported, please file an issue.
-I'd be happy to add them.

 ## Release
 The release binaries can be found on [Maven Central](https://mvnrepository.com/artifact/me.ehp246/auf-rest).